What's the purpose of the Master's Thesis?

 Thesis topics and research questions

 Research is motivated by questions.
-Whether you are doing a literature review or producing original research, it is crucial to be clear about what the research question is.
-(Usually one is the right number of research questions in an MSc thesis).
 To determine whether a question is interesting, it is worth considering what would be the use of a credible and precise answer if you (or the literature that you review) obtained it?
 The hypothetical "user(s)" may be firms, governments, other organizations, or consumers.

-The thesis must allow you to show learnedness in Economics. ("Opinnäyte" = "Demonstration of learnedness").
+The thesis must allow you to show learnedness in economics. ("Opinnäyte" = "Demonstration of learnedness").
 It is not meant to show your learnedness in all aspects and all fields of economics.
 In particular, there is no need to include both theory and empirical sections in every thesis.
 However, there needs to be some part in every thesis that addresses the main research question while going deeper into the subject from at least one angle in a way that requires MSc-level Economics.
+When pondering whether your interest makes for a good thesis topic, consider what are the MSc level economics courses that you will be applying in it.

 It is valuable to pick a topic that you find interesting, so that working on the thesis feels less like work.
-However, not all interesting questions in economics make for good MSc thesis topics.
-It would be wise to discuss the topic with a faculty member before becoming invested in it.
+However, not all interesting questions make for good MSc thesis topics.
+It would be wise to discuss the topic with a faculty member before becoming invested significant time in it.

 Examples of thesis topics